Lacing a wheel, rim offset, spoke sizes and lengths

-Here you see a nut under the rim that is holding the wheel rim off of the flat surface.
+Here you see a nut under the rim holding the wheel rim off the flat surface.
 The amount of offset is the same as the thickness of the nut.
-By using three nuts spaced equally around the rim, you have an automatic offset.
+You have an automatic offset by using three nuts spaced equally around the rim.
 Now carefully start threading the spokes into place and start the nipples on each spoke.
 Plan to go around the rim a few times and tighten each nipple the same distance on the spoke.
-You are gently sneaking up on getting the nipples to all be about the same on the spokes.
+You are “sneaking up” on getting the nipples to all be threaded the same amount on the spokes.

 Always start any procedure at the valve stem hole so that you know when you have gone the whole way.
 I run each nipple down to where the spoke is just starting to come up flush with the bottom of the slot in the nipple.
 When all are in, the rim must still be fairly loose.
 I check for the “tightness” of the rim by gently lifting it.
-Not enough to lift it off of the flat surface, but enough to feel any looseness.
-If it is still loose, go around and give each one a small turn, but they must all be about the same.
+It is not enough to lift it off the flat surface but enough to feel any looseness.
+If it is still loose, go around and give each one a small turn, but they must all be the same.
 Test it again and, if needed, go another small turn.
 It is far better to tighten up “too little” and have to do it again.
-If you were to over tighten them, then you might lose sync and not know where you started.
+If you over-tighten them, you might lose sync and not know where you started.
 When finished, the rim is mostly tight, and the offset is in place.

 If the offset is off by .040″ (1 mm), don’t worry, it isn’t that important.
 If it is off by 1/8″ (3 mm), then fix it.
 Next, mount the hub to a stand and use a dial indicator to “dial it in.”
 Check each spoke to hear that it has a musical note when struck.
 They should all have a similar “ring.”
 The musical note indicates the tension on the spoke.
 If you find that a few go “thud,” that means that those spokes are loose.